-- You need approval from us before starting the treatment and within 3 months following the accident. - The request for approval must be supported by a written final or provisional treatment plan with accompanying budget from your dentist or dental surgeon. - This has been drawn up in accordance with the Dutch Dental Association dental trauma guidelines ('KNMT praktijkrichtlijn tandletsel').
+- You need our approval before starting the treatment and within 3 months following the accident - The request for approval must be supported by a written final or provisional treatment plan with accompanying budget from your dentist or dental surgeon This has been drawn up in accordance with the Dutch Dental Association dental trauma guidelines ('KNMT praktijkrichtlijn tandletsel').
 These guidelines form part of these terms and conditions and can be found on our website.

-For the approval, see the attached General terms and conditions, section Approval.
+For the approval, see the attached General terms and conditions, section [Approval]({0}).
+Where to go for this healthcare • Dentist.

-Dentist.